azure-contrib/Format-AzureStorageKey/README.md

 Usage Setup:
 --------

+* To get it defined, currently I have it in my $profile (vim $PROFILE and add the code) - I know there are better options..
-* make sure you have an active cert or logged in account, e.g.: Add-AzureAccount
+* Before running it, make sure you have an active cert or logged in account, e.g.: Add-AzureAccount
-* make sure you have selected a subscription within that account with an available storage account - in the Usage section below, that account is 'pragazdiags' which you would replace with your own
+* Then make sure you have selected a subscription within that account with an available storage account - in the Usage section below, that account is 'pragazdiags' which you would replace with your own

 Usage:
 --------